 People in my life—my daughter and mother—were suddenly so much more playful and enjoyable, even with mundane things.
 Suddenly, just being with someone close to me and seeing a glow in their eyes turned into an amazing adventure.
 With everyone I meet, I feel increasing depth, enjoyment, and love.

 I definitely feel more love.
-I have felt in meditative experiences like my heart opened so much that it would hit the wall and I shut it down.
+I have felt in meditative experiences like my heart opened so much that I got uncomfortable and shut it down.
 Now, I feel like I’m growing into a person who can hold that much love and feel wonderful about it.
 I can have that much energy in my body and not have it be disruptive to other people or my life.
 I know where I am headed and OM is taking me there.

 Michelle is a 54-year-old medical doctor and single mom who lives in the San Francisco Bay Area.